jayaram2000/AWS_Tag_compliance/README.md

 ## Description

-A python serverless lambda function which would terminate all EC2 instances which don’t follow a tag policy.
-The function checks EC2 instances which don’t have ‘Environment’ and ‘Name’ tags attached on it and sends reminder mail to respective emails pointed by the 'created by' tag.
-Terminates the instances if the tags havent been upated within 6 hrs from the notifed mail.
+A python serverless lambda function that would terminate all EC2 instances which don’t follow a tag policy.
+The function checks EC2 instances that don’t have ‘Environment’ and ‘Name’ tags attached to it and sends reminder mail to respective emails pointed by the 'created by' tag.
+Terminates the instances if the tags haven't been updated within 6 hrs from the notified mail.

 ## Getting Started